schitresh/software_development/languages/javascript/3_web_api/2_dom.md

 ## Browser Object Model (BOM)
 - Refers to the objects provided by the browsers to interact with them
 - By using these objects, browser functionality can be manipulated
-  - For example, browser history, window size, navigate to urls
+  - For example, browser history, window size, navigating to urls
 - It is not standardized and depends on the browser in use

 ## Document Object Model (DOM)